 Keep children out of your Rhode Island Custody or RI Family Court Divorce feud.

 Since a child cannot have their parents together in a loving relationship, the kids want the RI Custody fight over.
 The children want normalcy and want all the fighting to stop.
 Most of all, they do not want to be part of this war!
-First and foremost they want a childhood free of adult concerns.
+First and foremost, they want a childhood free of adult concerns.
 Let them be kids!
 Do not destroy their childhood.
-They would like to be playing at the park not being interviewed by the Rhode Island Divorce Court Judge or General Magistrate.
-They don’t want to go to counseling- they often think that you guys are the ones who should get counseling.
-They want to play with their siblings, enjoy playing with other children, play video games and most of all be children.
+They would like to be playing at the park not being interviewed by the Rhode Island divorce Court Judge or General Magistrate.
+They don’t want to go to counseling.
+They often think that you guys are the ones who should get counseling.
+They want to play with their siblings, enjoy playing with other children, play video games and most of all be inncocent children.

 The Visitation Exchange- when Court Order meets WWF TAG Team Wrestling